Coronavirus Job Support Scheme – FAQs for employers

 Another option is to agree a reduced working week with employees that does not involve putting them into the JSS.
-For example, it would be possible to agree with an employee that they will work for a third of their original normal hours and be paid for those but without seeking recourse to any further top-ups under the JSS.
-Any proportion of working hours could be agreed under such an arrangement and it would not require a minimum of 33%.
-The employer could even offer a top-up.
+For example, it would be possible to agree with an employee that they will work for a 20% of their original normal hours and be paid for those, but without seeking recourse to any further top-ups under the JSS.
+Any proportion of working hours could be agreed under such an arrangement and it would not require a minimum of 20%.
+You could even offer a top-up.

 From the employee’s perspective, however, this is a much less attractive arrangement.
-Unless your underlying agreement with the employee allows for reduced hours or sets no minimum normal hours, this sort of agreement will need to be negotiated with the employee.
+Unless your underlying agreement with the employee allows for reduced hours or sets no minimum normal hours, this sort of agreement will need to be negotiated with them.

 Covid 19 - Coronavirus